TREATMENT OF BROWN SPOTS ON THE SKIN

 Dr Romano prefers to use the ablative laser.
 The mechanism of action of this laser is the vaporisation of the pigment.
 This treatment is more complicated to perform, but can be used to treat all types of pigmentation (the depigmenting laser is not indicated, for example, for the treatment of melasma).

-Treatment with ablative laserIf carried out correctly, depigmenting lasers do not cause post-inflammatory pigmentation.
+Treatment with ablative laser treatmentIf carried out correctly, depigmenting lasers do not cause post-inflammatory pigmentation.
 In fact, even if used to remove spots, depigmenting lasers can cause local inflammation that worsens pigmentation.

 How can I prevent the appearance of pigmentation spots?

-It is possible to effectively prevent the appearance of pigmentation spots and preserve the skin's natural radiance by taking certain steps on a daily basis
+It is possible to effectively prevent the appearance of pigmentation spots and preserve the skin's natural radiance by taking certain steps on a daily basis.

 - Use daily sun protection: applying a broad-spectrum sunscreen (SPF 30 minimum) every day is essential, even on cloudy days.
 This protects the skin from the effects of UV rays, which are the main cause of pigmentation spots.

-- Limit exposure to the sun: reduce the amount of time you spend in the sun, particularly between 10am and 4pm, and wear hats or protective clothing to reduce the risk of dark spots appearing.
+- Moisturise the skin regularly: good moisturisation is essential to keep the skin barrier healthy, thereby limiting inflammation and the risk of post-inflammatory pigmentation.<Limit sun exposure: reduce the amount of time you spend in the sun, particularly between 10am and 4pm, and wear hats or protective clothing to reduce the risk of dark spots appearing.

 - Use skin care products that are gentle on the skin: avoid aggressive products or treatments, as repeated inflammation or irritation can lead to the appearance of post-inflammatory pigmentation.

-- Use lightening active ingredients as a preventive measure: active ingredients such as vitamin C or azelaic acid help prevent melanin imbalances, evening out skin tone and reducing the appearance of pigmentation.
+- Use lightening active ingredients as a preventive measure: active ingredients such as vitamin C or azelaic acid help prevent melanin imbalances, evening out skin tone and reducing the appearance of incipient pigmentation.

 How much does it cost to treat dark spots on the face?

-Type of consultation General rates
+Type of consultation Generally practiced rates

-From CHF 200 per session
+Starting at 200 CHF per session

 Laser

-From CHF 300 per session
+Starting at 200 CHF per session

 Other areas to be treated